Serving 21 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 A $400 to $600 moss treatment every few years is one of the cheapest ways to extend a roof's life.
 Skip it for ten years and you might be looking at a $15,000 replacement instead.
 It's basic math, but a lot of homeowners don't think about the roof until there's a water stain on the ceiling.

-The typical job in these neighborhoods
+#The typical job in these neighborhoods

-The call we get most often from Ballard, Fremont, and Wallingford sounds like this: a 2,000-square-foot bungalow built in the 1920s, currently on its third roof, composition shingles installed sometime around 2005.
-The shingles are curling at the edges, there's moss on the north slope, and the homeowner just noticed some granules in the gutters.
+The call we get most often from Ballard, Fremont, and Wallingford sounds like this: a 2,000-square-foot bungalow built in the 1920s, on its third roof, with composition shingles installed sometime around 2005.
+The shingles are curling at the edges, there's moss on the north slope, and the homeowner just noticed granules in the gutters.
 That roof has maybe two to three years left if everything goes well, but it's time to start planning.
-A roof inspection is the cheapest way to find out exactly where things stand.
-We'll get up there, check the shingles, the flashing, the valleys, the ventilation, and tell you straight whether you're looking at a cleaning and a few more years or a full replacement.

 #ballard#fremont#wallingford#seattle#neighborhood